The Determination of a Young Female Entrepreneur

 Of the thousands of villages in Indonesia, nearly 20 percent remain dark, unreached by electricity.
 Though sources of energy such as rivers are plentiful and accessible, they remain untouched by technology and have not yet been tapped as electricity sources.

-In Indonesia, children’s rights are a critical issue — as in many countries, women and children are often the most vulnerable members in the community.
+In Indonesia, children’s rights are a critical issue — as in many countries, women and children are often the most vulnerable members of the community.
+Compassion Indonesia understands the urgent need to address this issue that often remains silent.

 Christmas in Indonesia